Populus ciliata: Pests and diseases

-During raining season, the leaves of the tree become extensively colonized by leaf defoliators such as Pyragea cupreata and P. fulgurita.
-In India record show that this tree has been a victim of the plant parasite known as Loranthus elatus.
+During rainy season, the leaves of the tree are extensively colonized by leaf defoliators such as Pyragea cupreata and P. fulgurita.
+In India, records show that this tree has been a victim of the plant parasite Loranthus elatus.
 Other pathogens that cause premature defoliation in this species include Bipolaris mydis, Pseudocercospora salicia and Phorma macrostoma.
-Incidences of ganoderma root rot have also been reported in this species.
+Incidents of ganoderma root rot have also been reported in this species.